Summer learning for faculty

 “It’s just an opportunity to immerse yourself and try something new or something that’s going to really help you out in the classroom,” said Clinton Community College Engineering Technology Instructor Dave Wallace, describing his recent trip to educational equipment company Amatrol’s headquarters.

-The week long training in Jefferson, Indiana included a deep dive into the college’s brand new Amatrol mechanical trainer.
+The week long training in Jeffersonville, Indiana included a deep dive into the college’s brand new Amatrol mechanical trainer.
 The equipment was recently purchased thanks to a grant from the Timken Foundation, a charitable and educational fund.

 “It has gears, chain drives and belt drives,” Wallace said.
 “We had one over 20 years old and it was showing its age a bit.”